-- 14. The Water Environment Research Foundation estimate that the energy contained in wastewater and bio-solids exceeds the energy needed for its treatment by 10-fold (Water Environment Research Foundation, 2011).
-However, our ability to harness that energy presents complex challenges which vary based on facility size, operations, surrounding energy users and influent characteristics. - 15.
-Anaerobic digestion is the most commonly employed process for capturing and reusing energy in wastewater.
+12. The Water Environment Research Foundation estimate that the energy contained in wastewater and biosolids exceeds the energy needed for its treatment by 10-fold (Water Environment Research Foundation, 2011).
+However, our ability to harness that energy presents complex challenges which vary based on facility size, operations, surrounding energy users and influent characteristics.

+- 13. Anaerobic digestion is the most commonly employed process for capturing and reusing energy in wastewater.
 An example is New Zealand's largest wastewater treatment plant in Mangere, operated by Watercare, which has gas engines that burn waste methane gas from the sewage treatment process.
 This co-generates heat which is used within the sewage treatment process and electricity which is used within the overall site.
-This project generates up to 6.8MWe electricity and 8MW (th) hot water from methane gas from the digestion process (Bioenergy Facilities Directory, 2018). - 16.
-Colder climates can benefit from recapturing heat contained in waste-water, a practice employed internationally, most commonly in Scandinavia and has been researched in New Zealand (Hua, 2005).
-Water New Zealand is aware of a project intending to heat a swimming pool from the heat contained in wastewater at a New Zealand town. - 17.
-Biosolids (the solid fraction of sewage) contain energy that can be recovered through a number of processes including; anaerobic digestion, co-digestion of bio-solids with other organic wastes, bio-solids incineration, or conversion of bio-solids to other fuels through processes such as gasification and pyrolysis. - 18.
+This project generates up to 6.8MWe electricity and 8MW(th) hot water from methane gas from the digestion process (Bioenergy Facilities Directory, 2018). - 14.
+Colder climates can benefit from recapturing heat contained in wastewater, a practice employed internationally, most commonly in Scandinavia and has been researched in New Zealand (Hua, 2005).
+Water New Zealand is aware of a project intending to heat a swimming pool from the heat contained in wastewater at a New Zealand town. - 15.
+Biosolids (the solid fraction of sewage) contain energy that can be recovered through a number of processes including; anaerobic digestion, co-digestion of biosolids with other organic wastes, biosolids incineration, or convertion of biosolids to other fuels through processes such as gasification and pyrolosis. - 16.
 Other renewable fuel sources from wastewater are in development.
 Ammonia extracted from wastewater can be burned directed in internal combustion engineers or converted to fuel cells.
 Other organics present in wastewater are also being investigated for use in fuel cells that generate electricity.
 Recovery of phosphorus from wastewater is another recent international development but is energy intensive.

-Energy efficiency opportunities at domestic wastewater treatment plants
+Efficiency Opportunities at domestic wastewater treatment plants

-19. Many domestic wastewater treatment plants use energy-demanding processes.
+17. Many domestic wastewater treatment plants use energy-demanding processes.
 By far the most common energy demand for wastewater treatment is to provide oxygen for a biological system such as activated sludge treatment.
 Other common energy uses include mechanical pumping to move water around a treatment plant, operate mechanical equipment such as screens, scrapers and mixers.